Skip to content

 Also known as snow clearing or insurance for snow removal contractors and the option to get daily coverage

 Please note that the below daily coverage option is no longer available.
-For snow plow coverage needs, please Risk Placement Services.
+For snow plow coverage needs, please contact Risk Placement Services.

 Snow plow insurance (also known as snow clearing or snow removal insurance) can be difficult to decipher and with increased exposure and claims coupled with a limited set of insurance companies offering the coverage, it has made obtaining snow plow insurance coverage more difficult over the years.
 There is hope however.
 Platforms like Snow Clearing Insurance by J.H.
 Ferguson & Associates, leverages technology to enable pay-as-you-go daily coverages, making snow plow insurance more flexible and accessible.